Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 -

-replacing the Directory ID, username, user type, and attribute value with your
+with your Directory ID, username, update type, and attribute value:

 For more information on user attributes, see Amazon Directory Service Data attributes